Distil ← Back to home

 Omeprazole, sold under the brand names Losec, Prilosec, is a proton pump inhibitor (PPI): it suppresses gastric acid production by inhibiting the H+/K+ ATPase pump.

-Below are the 3 documented pairs we have explicitly assessed against Omeprazole in the Distil database: 3 amber.
-The pairs cluster around 1 mechanism: Absorption interference.
+Below are the 9 documented pairs we have explicitly assessed against Omeprazole in the Distil database: 8 amber and 1 green.
+The pairs cluster around 2 mechanisms: Absorption interference and CYP induction.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions